Center for Information Technology Services

 IX.
 Administration and Enforcement of Policy

 Suspected violations of this policy shall be reported to the CIO, the IT Administrator of any school or unit involved, and the IT Administrator of any Affiliate involved.
 Within a school or unit, the IT Administrator will report the suspected violation to those responsible for supervision of the Authorized Users involved, unless complete confidentiality is required during an investigation of the violation, and to those responsible for administration of disciplinary policies applicable to the Authorized Users involved.
-Authorized Users who are accused of violating this policy and who have a student or employment relationship, or an academic appointment with UM, will be subject to disciplinary actions or other proceedings consistent with an accusation of misconduct.
+Authorized Users who are accused of violating this policy and who have a student or employment relationship, or an academic appointment with UMB, will be subject to disciplinary actions or other proceedings consistent with an accusation of misconduct.

 Allegations of violations by Authorized Users other than students, employees or appointees will be resolved by the CIO in consultation with the applicable school, unit or Affiliate.
-The CIO may suspend an accused user’s access to some or all UM IT Resources until an investigation is completed and, if required, a hearing has been held to determine the validity of the allegations involved.
+The CIO may suspend an accused user’s access to some or all UMB IT Resources until an investigation is completed and, if required, a hearing has been held to determine the validity of the allegations involved.

 The CIO or any IT Administrator shall refer suspected criminal violations of law to the University Police and concurrently advise University Counsel of the matter.

-Immediate action may be taken by the CIO or an IT Administrator in response to potential or ongoing threats to UM IT Resource security, the health or safety of persons, the privacy rights of students, employees, patients, clients, research subjects or others, compliance with the law, or the security of confidential or proprietary information.
+Immediate action may be taken by the CIO or an IT Administrator in response to potential or ongoing threats to UMB IT Resource security, the health or safety of persons, the privacy rights of students, employees, patients, clients, research subjects or others, compliance with the law, or the security of confidential or proprietary information.

 Violations of this policy may result in actions under Human Resource policies, faculty policies, or student policies, in addition to actions under this policy.
 Termination of enrollment, employment or appointment may follow from violations of this policy.